Welcome to the 7th of our 12 weeks of Artful Summer!

 - You don’t have to write anything this week, just take great pictures!

-- Name your Medium Post: Week 7 – Art Activity – Headshots & Environmental Portraits
+- Name your blog Post: Week 7 – Art Activity – Headshots & Environmental Portraits

 Nan Goldin also makes pictures of people in their environments.
 One big difference however is that Leibovitz’ images are “manufactured”.
 She sets up lights and makes a formal, even if casual, portrait.
 Goldin’s images are not manufactured.
 They exist in more of a Documentary space.
 Goldin’s images are among the most intimate, vulnerable, and perhaps honest images I have experienced.
 Being “manufactured” doesn’t necessarily make a photograph bad.
 Leibovitz creates remarkable and powerful images.
 Just as I hope you will this week.